sukeniklab/CHE600/Class_22/README.md

 2. To answer the question, you will take the network trained on one experiment, and use it to predict the activity values of the other experiment.
 The code to use PARROT for prediction is available in [class 21](../Class_21/README.md#predictions-with-ml).

-3. Plot the value of the activity predictions vs their experimental values for each of the two experiments using the other network.
+3. **Plot the value of the activity predictions vs their experimental values for each of the two experiments using the other network, and calcuate the pearson correlation (using ```scipy.stats.pearsonr()```).
+Display the r value in text or in the graph.**

-4. In a markdown cell, write your insights about this process.
-Do the networks do a good job of predicting experimental results from a different experiment?
+4. **In a markdown cell, write your insights about this process.
+Do the networks do a good job of predicting experimental results from a different experiment? **

-[Bonus] Training on both datasets
+# **Bonus** Training on both datasets

 Finally, to see if we can do better, let’s combine both datasets to train a single network.
 Repeat all the operations we’ve done so far.
 Show the results of each training on the test dataset.
-With this network, predict only the staller dataset, then only the erijman datasets, and sho
+With this network, predict only the staller dataset, then only the erijman datasets, and show the pearson correlation coefficient.
+Is it any better than individually trained networks?